 Now is the time to leap!

-Things started to change quite rapidly for me.
-My mother said she didn’t feel any change at all, nothing seemed to happen to her really.
+Things started to change quite rapidly.
+My mother said she didn’t feel any change at all, nothing seemed to happen to her that she noticed.
 But I wondered if that was because she was a women slightly out of touch with her body, emotions and feelings.
 Well she never spoke of any of those things and had an uncanny way of shutting down, sulking or disowning anything that might have resembled ‘heat.’

-For me I was pretty determined to experience my menopause whatever.
+For me I was pretty determined to ‘experience’ my menopause.
 I wanted to know what hot flushes, flashes and sweats were all about, what all the many emotions I had heard about actually did to us.
 Did we really become quite mad and hysterical?
-I don’t think its quite like that but I did notice a sense of crazy, unadulterated, mad woman desperately wanting to emerge and yet doing my best to hone her, direct her energy and channel into something beautifully creative, which became my task.
+I did notice a sense of crazy, unadulterated, mad woman desperately wanting to emerge and yet doing my best to hone her, direct her energy and channel into something beautifully creative, which became my task.

 In the first year I noticed that everything around me seemed to be falling apart, quite literally and was clearly a time when I had to say ‘enough is enough and I must just give up and let go and immerse myself into this darkened time.’
 Many women will say ‘this is your time, a time to focus inwardly, be by yourself and be with the process.’
 So try telling that to a mother of six children, a Grandmother, a wife, a lover of community and her work and see how well that sits!

-Now they are forgotten after all of this time, is it seven years now?
-And yes it can be a nice relief, no worries about pregnancy or being caught out when the timing is a bit amiss.
-But the changes to the rest of the body are some what a shock, as the skin wrinkles, (that was represented as orange peel and tree bark in my collage,) muscles are simply not the same, bones and joints ache and one is continually suggested to, to take this herb and that supplement that are all different depending on the woman and her experience, and so much advice and suggestions drive you a little bonkers and you simply want to just get on with it and stop fussing, because the mad woman is actually enjoying the challenge and even in her discomfort, even if the belly at times is so bloated she cant help but just feel fat, she knows this is such a valuable time and doesn’t actually want to make it easier, because this is part of the process, to feel it, to breath it, to be creative with it, and without the agony of body changing she would miss out on such an experience.
-Yes that belly knows it is a time for new birth, emerging is the new SHE, the agony of that emergence.
+The changes to the rest of the body were a shock, as the skin wrinkled, (that was represented as orange peel and tree bark in my collage,) muscles are not the same, bones and joints ache and one is continually suggested to, to take this herb and that supplement that are all different depending on the woman and her experience.
+So much advice and suggestions can drive you a little bonkers and you simply want to just get on with it and stop fussing, because the mad woman is actually enjoying the challenge and even in her discomfort, even if the belly at times is so bloated she cant help but just feel fat, she knows this is such a valuable time and doesn’t actually want to make it easier, because this is part of the process, to feel it, to breath it, to be creative with it, and without the agony of body changing she would miss out on such an experience.
+Yes that belly knows it is a time for new birth, emerging as the new SHE, the agony of that emergence.

 Who do we become at this time?
-Letting go of what has been before and some how accepting this new way, this new soul of womanhood.
+Letting go of what has been before and accepting this new way, this new soul of womanhood.
 Only the one who experiences can know.
 It is different for us all.
 No couple of years can give us that knowledge, no ‘one’ experience, no other woman’s experience, but our own, our own souls calling into the creative spirit that we are.
-Because at this time our true medicine or power or artistry, will shine through at its fullest, the words we speak, the art we create, the poems, the carefully designed cloth and tapestries and no one, but no one can tell us it should be any other way, but the way we have created it, through all that past experience coming to fruition, the life of our feminine spirit, ready to take her place in the world, to meet with her own power source and let it nourish the very bones of our feminine lineage, that the daughters and sisters will find a way to follow.
+At this time our true medicine, our power, our artistry will shine through to its fullest, the words we speak, the art we create, the poems, the carefully designed cloth and tapestries and no one, but no one can tell us it should be any other way, but the way we have created it, through all that past experience coming to fruition, the life of our feminine spirit, ready to take her place in the world, to meet her own power source and allow it to nourish the very bones of our feminine lineage, that the daughters and sisters will find a way to follow.